Attainment and Progress

 - Internal Assessment

 The school operates an internal assessment system throughout the school to measure half termly attainment and progress.
-This is recorded on Target Tracker.
+This is recorded on Arbor.

 In EYFS pupils are assessed against the Development Matters statements and their age in months.

-In Key Stage One pupils are assessed against the national curriculum age expectations and the attainment measured as:
+In Key Stage One pupils are assessed against the national curriculum age expectations and the attainment measured as working at:

 Good assessment practice will: